davenquinn/nimble/README.md

 transforms, which are applied using GDAL virtual rasters.
 This allows for flexible, reversible realignment of geospatial datasets.

-It's also possible to realign derived data (footprints, preliminary mapping) to the new reference frame.
-Currently this is only supported via SQL, but new functions to transform arbitrary (OGR-supported) vector data are forthcoming.

-The functionality of this module is available either as a Python API (with special functions for dealing with PostGIS databases) or as a CLI for maximum flexibility.

 ## Usage scenarios

-- Align inconsistently georeferenced datasets (and attendant vector data)
-- Create input files for multi-resolution mosaics
-- Add ground control to unreferenced data (*not yet implemented*)

-This is particularly useful in scenarios such as planetary imagery, where reference frames for multiple datasets are inconsistent.

-The library provides methods for shifting data by changing offsets or using fully affine transformations (the latter seem to cause problems for `vrt` files, however, at least in QGIS).
-Your mileage may vary.

 ## Installation